codersMom/angular100-labs-2020-06-22/Ch01-Overview/1vscode/README.md

 1. Find the menu to change your color theme by clicking the gear icon in the bottom left of VSCode, and choosing color theme.

-   Now change the color again, by using control-shift-P to bring up the command palette.
+1. Now change the color again, by using control-shift-P to bring up the command palette.
 Start typing color in the menu until you see Preferences: Color Theme.

-1.
+Change the theme again.

 ### Part 3: Install VS Code extensions